juxhouse/bela-resources/Concepts.md

  - `assembly/MyAssembly/MyNamespace/MyInterface`
  - `maven/org.acme:customers/org.acme/customers/Customer/setName(java.lang.String)`

-The first segment of the path is the type of the root-path element.
-These are the root-path elements in the examples above: `service/customers`, `assembly/MyAssembly` and `maven/org.acme:customers`.
+The first segment of the path is the type of the root element.
+That allows for different types of elements with the same name.
+These are the root elements in the examples above: `service/customers`, `assembly/MyAssembly` and `maven/org.acme:customers`.

 #### Element Name